 Find out what the debtor can afford to pay

-Ask the court to order the debtor to attend court to provide evidence of their income or spending, eg bills and statements.
+Ask the court to order the debtor to attend court to provide evidence of their income or spending, for example bills and statements.

 If the money is owed by a business, you can ask for an officer from the company to attend court and give details of its accounts.